Portuguese Communist Party: Youth organization

+Associated media

 The Portuguese Communist Party publishes the weekly Avante!
 (Onward!), widely distributed throughout the country, and also the magazine of theoretical discussion O Militante (The Militant), published bi-monthly.
 The party's press also includes the bulletin Emigração (Emigration), targeted at the large Portuguese diaspora, and the magazine Portugal e a UE (Portugal and the EU), directed by the party's members elected in the European Parliament, which presents information related to the European politics and to the European United Left–Nordic Green Left group.
 Both Avante! and O Militante are sold in the party's offices to the members.
 Buying Avante! is considered one of the members' duties.
 Avante! is also sold among other newspapers in many news stands around the country.

 Avante! was illegally printed and distributed from February 1931 until May 1974.
 Many times, the newspaper distribution suffered breakdowns due to the suppression by the political police of party members who helped to distribute the newspaper, or due to the destruction of the clandestine printing offices.
 Successfully evading official censorship, Avante! was one of the very few Portuguese newspapers that freely reported on events like World War II, the Colonial War in Africa or massive workers' strikes and waves of student protest against the dictatorship.
 Avante! continues to be printed after more than three decades of democracy, and has now a full online edition.
 The Avante!
 Festival was named after the newspaper.

 During the campaign for the Portuguese legislative election of 2005, the party created a radio broadcast on its website and also a digital forum, being the first Portuguese party to use the internet actively in an electoral campaign.
 After the last Congress, the statutes were changed and the party now considers its website as another official media and it is regularly updated.
 The campaign radio broadcast evolved into an online radio station named Comunic.
 It broadcasts thematic interviews with party's members, music and propaganda.

 Usually, the party's largest political campaigns and struggles are supported by the distribution of a massive number of leaflets and advertising posters in hot spots like train stations, factories, universities, main streets, and avenues or markets.
 The free television spots that the Portuguese law grants to the parties, either in the campaign time or out of it, are used by PCP to promote initiatives and political campaigns.

 The party also owns a publishing company, Edições Avante!
 (Avante!
 Editions), that publishes and sells several books related to the party's history or to Marxism.
 Classics of Marxism–Leninism, such as The Communist Manifesto, Capital, On the Jewish Question, or What is to be Done?, several books of Portuguese authors on the history of the party and the resistance, official documents like the program or the statutes, books from foreign authors, like Ten Days that Shook the World and several other works are present in the Avante!
 Edition's catalog.